content

 In practice, conversion should map to the action that creates protocol value, not just any onchain interaction.

-Mapping Campaign Sources to Wallet Actions
+How to Connect Channels and Campaign Sources to Wallet Actions

-A basic mapping stack includes:
+A basic crypto attribution stack should include:

-• Tagged links and campaign parameters
+• Tagged links with referral codes and UTM parameters

-• Joining session metadata with wallet addresses at activation
+• Joining session metadata with wallet addresses

 Stage